Baldwin Hills Scenic Overlook State Park: Details

 The tallest single step measures approximately 20 inches (located adjacent to the only intermediate landing without a curved bench for resting).
 The average step height is 10.5 inches, and the shortest is 3.5 inches.
 An information sign posted at the trail entrance near the intersection of Jefferson Blvd. and Hetzler Rd. states that the staircase is 715 feet.
 In the center of the landing between the 247th and 248th steps is a bronze marker stating the elevation, surrounded by two semi-circular engravings:

 Races

 Beginning in 2014, Aztlan Athletics has held annual races up the stairs.
 The current record from this officially timed race was set in 2015 by Leony Mendez at 2:09.

-Kelvin Martinez of Los Angeles, Ca. since 2018 has consistently been the leading presence at the staircase going up and down without stopping 10 to 13 times under 1:10:00 time frame.
+Kelvin Martinez of Los Angeles, California, since 2018 has consistently been the leading presence at the staircase going up and down without stopping 10 to 13 times under 1:10:00 time frame.